 Ways to Ensure a Full Chain of Custody

 If you want to make sure chain of custody is never broken during the shredding of your documents, be sure to do your research on the shredding company first.
 Look for these qualities in a shredder and your documents should follow chain of custody protocol:

-- Make sure the employees go through a tough security clearance process including back ground checks.
-The professionals that show up at your location should be uniformed and trained.
+- Make sure the employees go through a security clearance process including background checks.
+The professionals that show up at your location should be uniformed and trained

 - Ensure the company offers a certificate of destruction that gives detailed information about the shredding job.
-The certificate should include the name of the professionals who handled your shredding, when and where the shredding took place, and the weight of the shredding.
+The certificate should include the name of the professionals who handled your shredding, the location and time the shredding took place, and the weight of the shredding

 If a shredding company takes all these precautions, it is more than likely you will not encounter a chain of custody failure and the whole shredding process should go smoothly.

 Find a Reputable Shredder Near You